ryan6126/discord-bot/README.md

-# yard-bot
+# DiscordBot

-if u skid the code ur a faggot on god

-^^says the biggest skid
+a simple discord bot coded with js